-Cost of revenue for the three months ended June 30, 2021 was \$1.9 million, compared to \$0.6 million for the three months ended June 30, 2020.
-The increase of \$1.3 million was primarily driven by increased standard costs of \$1.1 million related to increasing unit sales and higher raw material costs associated with reagents sales and biofoundry services, as well as a \$0.4 million increase in collaboration research programs.
-These increases were partially offset by a \$0.2 million decrease in other costs primarily driven by reduced manufacturing variances.
+Cost of revenue for the three months ended March 31, 2022 was \$2.9 million, compared to \$1.0 million for the three months ended March 31, 2021.
+The increase of \$1.8 million was primarily driven by an increased volume of revenue, including \$1.0 million in costs primarily related to DNA sequencing, \$0.4 million of higher raw material costs associated with sales of reagents and biofoundry services, a \$0.2 million increase due to higher instrument sales, \$0.1 million of costs related to our collaboration research programs, and \$0.1 million in other costs, which are composed of overhead, indirect costs, manufacturing and pricing variances.